Skip to content

 A Nielsen study revealed that our brains are far more engaged by storytelling than facts alone.
 The brain processes images 60 times faster compared to words and when we read data, only the language parts of our brains work to decode the meaning.
 But when we read stories, every part of the brain we’d use if we experienced the story becomes activated as well.

 So what does this mean?
 It suggests we’re likely to remember a compelling story rather than hard facts.
-There’s a clear beginning and end which can keep the audience hooked throughout, rather than risking them zoning out and losing interest when drowning in analytics.
+There’s a clear beginning and end which can keep the target audience hooked throughout, rather than risking them zoning out and losing interest when drowning in analytics.

 2. Create a Human Connection